quasoph/exomagpy/README.md

 `pip install exomagpy`

 Python package using machine learning to find exoplanet candidates.
 Exomagpy (EXOplanet MAchine learninG PYthon) plots and analyses lightcurves from user-selected datasets using a binary classification algorithm, allowing the program to predict the exoplanet status of any TESS target.
-Useful for finding exoplanet targets for further research in fresh data.
 Looks at shiny things!

 For documentation, see: https://exomagpy.readthedocs.io/en/latest/